 Enterprise ALM for Power Platform follows this structure: (1) All development happens inside Dataverse solutions in development environments.
 (2) Solutions are exported as unmanaged for source control (Azure DevOps or GitHub).
 (3) CI/CD pipelines using Power Platform Build Tools automatically run solution checker, export managed solutions, and deploy to UAT.
 (4) UAT testing confirms functionality in a production-like environment.
 (5) Approved solutions are deployed to production as managed solutions — preventing direct modification.
 (6) Environment variables replace hardcoded connections and URLs across environments.
 For citizen developers who cannot use Azure DevOps, Managed Environments provide built-in deployment pipelines that enforce the same dev-to-prod promotion pattern without requiring DevOps expertise.

 For regulated industries, Power Platform governance must address: HIPAA (healthcare) — ensure no PHI flows through non-compliant connectors, implement audit logging for all data access, and configure Dataverse with encryption at rest and in transit.
 SOC 2 (any industry) — demonstrate access controls, change management, and monitoring through documented governance policies and CoE audit trails.
-FedRAMP (government) — deploy in GCC or GCC High environments, restrict connectors to FedRAMP-authorized services, and implement continuous monitoring.
+FedRAMP (government) — deploy in GCC or GCC High environments, restrict connectors to FedRAMP-aligned consulting expertise services, and implement continuous monitoring.
 GDPR (EU data) — configure data residency, implement data subject access request workflows, and ensure consent management in Power Apps forms.
 EPC Group builds compliance controls directly into the CoE framework — they are not a separate project.

 EPC Group designs and implements Power Platform governance frameworks for Fortune 500, healthcare, finance, and government organizations.
 Start with a governance assessment.